DipandaAser/scropen/README.md

-# scropen
+# Scropen

+OPEN SOURCE Cli scrapper program in Golang.

-An scrapper for open source project on Github
+A scrapper for open source  projects on GITHUB.